Endometrial Cancer

 Sound waves and a computer are used to create a picture of the uterus.
 The picture can show tumors and abnormalities.
 If the endometrium looks too thick, the doctor will do a biopsy.

-This test is used to detect cancer of the cervix.
+The Pap test is used to detect cancer of the cervix.
 The doctor takes cells from the cervix and upper vagina.
 The cells are sent to a lab to be checked for abnormal cells.
 While it does not usually find uterine cancer, it may be used to rule out cervical cancer.

 The doctor removes samples of tissue from the lining of the uterus.
 This is usually done in the doctor’s office, but in some cases, the patient needs a dilation and curettage (D & C).
 This is a same-day surgery.
 A pathologist then checks the samples for cancer cells.